 "Content marketing is a long-term game," says Katya Allison, Director of Content at GRIN, an influencer marketing software firm.
 "It's one thing to create a whitepaper in a PDF and another to figure out whether that's what's useful for everybody.
 Can I create content in multiple, digestible ways to account for different learning styles?"

 Webinars are a subset of video content, but they might be the most versatile choice you have.
 Not only do they allow you to leverage the power of video, but they also replicate the in-person touch that a trade show or industry event brings.

-Here are 4 reasons why webinars should be a part of your content marketing strategy.
+Here are 4 reasons why webinars should be a part of your B2B inbound marketing strategy.

 Hosting an event that discusses important issues that your audience is interested in is the best way to build authority.
 These events allow you to network with influencers in your field and bring them together on a panel to bounce ideas off each other.
 Often, the buzz that these influencers generate will be enough to draw enough attention to your webinar.

 Socially promoting your webinar will bring you more leads, and you can be certain that these prospects are well-qualified.
 By giving you their contact information before the event, attendees are signaling their willingness to add themselves to your list.
 Thus, compared to other top-of-the-funnel list-building methods, webinars offer more concrete leads.

 Tools such as Google Analytics can give you a clue about what your audiences want you to address.
 For instance, collecting the topics of your most viewed pages together will give you a rough idea of the subject of a webinar.
 Other sources such as Quora and Reddit are also invaluable in monitoring secondary social conversations about your industry.